Roatan buyer's guide

 The Purchase Process

-Here is a typical scenario.
-Once the property has been chosen, the Roatan Realtor will write up an offer to purchase.
-The offer will contain a paragraph calling for an “earnest money deposit”, which is 10% of the purchase price.
-The earnest money is typically wired to the Broker’s or Notary’s escrow account within 5 business days of acceptance of the offer.
-The balance of the purchase price is due at closing which is usually within 30-60 days.
+If you are planning to purchase a property in Roatan, there are a few steps to follow.
+Once you have chosen the property that you are interested in, a Roatan Realtor will write up an offer to purchase.
+The offer will include a paragraph that will require an “earnest money deposit,” which will be 10% of the purchase price.
+After the acceptance of the offer, you will have to wire the earnest money to the Broker’s or Notary’s escrow account within five business days.
+The balance of the purchase price will be due at closing, which usually occurs within 30-60 days.

-If a Honduran Corporation is being formed for the purchase, it is common to appoint someone to close on behalf of the Purchaser, (similar to a limited POA) in the articles of the constitution of the Honduran corporation.
+If a Honduran Corporation is being formed for the purchase, someone needs to be appointed to close on behalf of the Purchaser, (similar to a limited POA) in the articles of the constitution of the Honduran corporation.